Spin states (d electrons): Ligand exchange rates

 Generally, the rates of ligand dissociation from low spin complexes are lower than dissociation rates from high spin complexes.
 In the case of octahedral complexes, electrons in the eg levels are anti-bonding with respect to the metal-ligand bonds.
-Famous "exchange inert" complexes are octahedral complexes of d3 and low-spin d6 metal ions, illustrated respectfully by Cr3+ and Co3+.
+Famous "exchange inert" complexes are octahedral complexes of d3 and low-spin d6 metal ions, illustrated respectively by Cr3+ and Co3+.